 — Christopher Emdin, Teaching & Being Rachetdemic

 CETL regularly offers workshops with tools and resources for reflection.
 In collaboration with the Office for Diversity and Inclusion, CETL staff aim to collect resources and practical tools to assist instructors to identify how positionality differences impact the relational and intellectual work of teaching.
 Some of these resources point to historical and structural contexts that shape positionality.
-For example, this 20-minute lecture by equity researcher Paul Gorski offers a useful reminder of the need to supplement practical strategies with an understanding of the deep and subtle ways that structural inequity plays out in education.
-The National Institutes of Health (NIH) has extensive resources for understanding systemic racism.
+For example, this 20-minute lecture by equity researcher Paul Gorski offers a useful reminder of the need to supplement practical strategies with an understanding of the deep and subtle ways that structural inequity plays out in education, and the National Institutes of Health (NIH) has extensive resources for understanding systemic racism.
 This trenchant open letter on academic ableism by Angel Love Miles, Akemi Nishida, and Anjali J. Forber-Pratt describes aspects of higher education that are seldom recognized because of positionality.

 It is challenging to untangle intent and impact.
-When facilitating your course, always be aware of the potential impact of your words and actions and the words and actions of students.
+When facilitating your course, be aware of the potential impact of your words and actions and the words and actions of students.
 This section of the web site has more reading on the topic of impact, with a special focus on microaggressions and micro-invalidations.
 As a start, you might consider establishing ground rules.
 Ground rules are sometimes called community agreements, and can be an effective way to support DEI efforts.

-Often students feel like they don’t belong, and this can impede learning.
-In your classroom facilitation you can foster a sense of belonging by using students’ names, sharing personal stories about any challenges you faced in your education, ensuring authentic representation in course materials by citing researchers whose identities are underrepresented and/or marginalized in your field, and being attuned to the way jargon and subject lingo function to exclude.
-Explaining acronyms—and not just those from your subject area—goes a long way to avoid a sense of alienation from higher education.
+Often students feel like they don’t belong, socially or academically, and this can impede learning.
+In your classroom facilitation you can foster a sense of belonging by using students’ names, sharing personal stories about any challenges you faced in your education, ensuring authentic representation in course materials by citing researchers whose identities are underrepresented and/or marginalized in your field, and being attuned to the way jargon and subject lingo may exclude new learners.
+Explaining acronyms—and not just those from your subject area—can be a small, but effective practice to help prevent a sense of alienation from higher education.

 - Tell your institution’s history as it relates to historically underrepresented communities